RunestoneInteractive/runestoneinteractive.github.io/source/directives/datafile.rst

       .. literalinclude:: df_examples/datafile_ex3_data.txt
          :language: rst

-   .. tab:: Render It
+   .. tab:: Try It

       .. include:: df_examples/datafile_ex3_data.txt

-The following example shows a complete use of the datafile directive that defines a non-trivial input file and use in a small python program.
+The following example shows a complete use of the ``datafile`` directive that defines a non-trivial input file and use in a small python program.

 .. tabbed:: example_activecode